vendia/blog/posts/2021-11-02-authenticating-requests-using-saml.md

   - architecture
 ---

 Vendia Share is a Universal Application platform that accelerates the development of multi-party applications.
 Each party, or participant, has access to their own node within a Universal Application (Uni), allowing them to control a number of settings.
-One of the settings available is the authentication mechanisms participants can use to access their node programatically using APIs.
+One of the settings available is the authentication mechanisms participants can use to access their node programmatically using APIs.

 Vendia Share allows participants to authenticate node API requests using several methods:
 * Vendia user